Southern Empire Resources (CVE:SMP) Trading Up 30% – Should You Buy?

 Southern Empire Resources Corp.
-(CVE:SMP – Get Free Report) shares shot up 30% during trading on Friday .
+(CVE:SMP – Get Free Report) shares shot up 30% during mid-day trading on Saturday .
 The stock traded as high as C$0.07 and last traded at C$0.07.
-121,000 shares were traded during mid-day trading, an increase of 81% from the average session volume of 66,676 shares.
+121,000 shares traded hands during trading, an increase of 81% from the average session volume of 66,676 shares.
 The stock had previously closed at C$0.05.

 Southern Empire Resources Company Profile